Khamies/LSTM-Variational-AutoEncoder/README.md

 ### Training

+The model is trained on 30 epochs using Adam as an optimizer with a learning rate 0.001.
 Here are the results from training the LSTM-VAE model:

 - **KL Loss**